riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

   * Blur, after seeing it mentioned in a [Facebook comment by Sebastian Nickel][seb_com].
 So far I like *Parklife* the best.

+# November 2016

+  * The past several days I have been listening to *Please Please Me* on loop.
+    There is something special about this album that is not present in any of the other early Beatles albums.

 # History

 This was originally written as an answer to the Quora question "[What music does Issa Rice listen to?](!q)"